Denhonator/KHPCSpeedrunTools/LUA.md

 ## <a name="omm"></a>Open KH Mod Manager

 ### Install
 Grab the most recent release .zip file from [here](https://github.com/OpenKH/OpenKh/releases) and extract it where ever you like.
+It is however recommended that you do so on a more base level, such as in your `Downloads` or `Documents` folders as it can throw errors if it is nested to far in due to path length limitations.

 ### Config
 - Open the newly unzipped folder, find and run `OpenKh.Tools.ModsManager.exe`